 The types of employee benefits offered by Insa, the eligibility requirements for those benefit programs, and/or any applicable waiting period may change from time-to-time.
-For additional information on Insa's employee benefits programs, please contact the Human Resources Department.
+An electronic copy of Insa's current Benefit Guide and other important plan documents are available in the Company's payroll system and electronic benefits enrollment platform.
+For additional information or assistance with Insa's employee benefits programs, please contact Human Resources.